logzio/logz-docs/_source/logzio_collections/_log-sources/okta.md

 you'll deploy a Docker container to collect the logs and forward them to Logz.io using Logstash.

-You can send logs from multiple Okta tenants and very every kind of okta domain.
+You can send logs from multiple Okta tenants and any okta domain.

 #### Configuration